 Much like Nutmeg, Moneyfarm’s focus on robo-investing and ready-made portfolios will appeal to anyone looking for a hands-off approach.

 Nutmeg vs Moneyfarm: Products Available

 So – which products can you actually invest in through Nutmeg or Moneyfarm?
 It’s worth looking in a bit more detail as to what you can actually do with these fund platforms.

-Nutmeg, from the outset, offers lifetime ISAs, pension pots, stocks and shares ISA services, general investment accounts and Junior ISAs.
-On the whole, you can expect to start investing from as little as £500, though you can get into the trading game on a Lifetime or Junior ISA from £100.
+Nutmeg, offers lifetime ISAs, pension pots, stocks and shares ISAs, general investment accounts and Junior ISAs.
+On the whole, you can expect to start investing from as little as £500, though you can get started with a Lifetime or Junior ISA from £100.

 Moneyfarm, on the other hand, offers general investment accounts, stocks and shares ISAs, and pension accounts.
 What’s more, you are going to need to invest at least £5,000 in any of these choices to get started.